Clans of Baganda: Legal Issues

 A cultural court called Ekkooti ya Kisekwa (Kisekwa's court), handles disputes including those among the clans or member of the clan.
 For instance, disputes related to who becomes the next clan head (Omutaka) when the previous one dies or becomes incapacitated.
 The title of the head of this court is Kisekwa.

 If someone is not satisfied with the court's ruling, then they can appeal all the way up to the Kabaka who is the final arbiter of cases coming out of this court.

-Below Kisekwa's court are usually courts at the Ssiga and at times Lunyiriri and Mutuba levels.
-At each one of these levels a cultural court's decision can be appealed to the higher level.
+Below Kisekwa's court are usually sub section courts at the Ssiga and at times Lunyiriri and Mutuba levels.
+At each one of these levels, a cultural court's decision can be appealed to the higher level.

 Although these courts have some power.
 Ultimate judicial power lies with the Judiciary of the country.
 In Uganda's case, that would be the Magistrate's court, High court, etc. From time to time, one who is not satisfied by the cultural courts will sue in a national high court.